35 Airspeed Definitions & Measurement

 Finding Air Density

-To find \sigma first requires a measurement of pressure altitude and outside air temperature and then using the equations of the ISA model.
+To find \sigma first requires a measurement of pressure altitude and the outside air temperature and then using the equations of the ISA model.
 The value of \sigma can be obtained from

 (8) \begin{eqnarray*} \sigma = \frac{\varrho}{\varrho_0} & = &\frac{T_0}{(T_{\rm {\tiny OAT}} +273.16)} \left( 1 - \frac{B h_p}{T_0} \right)^{5.252} \nonumber \\[8pt] & = & \frac{288.16}{(T_{\rm {\tiny OAT}} +273.16)} \left( 1 - \frac{0.001981~h_p}{288.16} \right)^{5.252} \end{eqnarray*}

-where the local pressure altitude, h_p, is in feet and the local T_{\rm {\tiny OAT}} is in units of ^{\circ}C or using
+where the local pressure altitude, h_p, is in feet and the local T_{\rm {\tiny OAT}} is in units of Celsius (^{\circ}C) or using

 (9) \begin{equation*} \sigma = \frac{\varrho}{\varrho_0} = \frac{518.4}{(T_{\rm {\tiny OAT}}+459.4)} \left( 1 - \frac{0.001981~h_p}{288.16} \right)^{5.252} \end{equation*}

-where h_p is in feet and T_{\rm {\tiny OAT}} is in units of ^{\circ}F. Notice the use of mixed units in some of these equations, which requires care in their proper evaluation.
-It is a convention in international aviation that altitudes are measured and reported in feet, but temperatures are reported in units of ^{\circ}C.
+where h_p is in feet and T_{\rm {\tiny OAT}} is in units of Fahrenheit (^{\circ}F).
+Notice the use of mixed units in some of these equations, which requires care in their proper evaluation.
+It is a convention in international aviation (per ICAO) that altitudes are measured and reported in feet, but temperatures are reported in units of ^{\circ}C.

 Summary